 Understanding these basics of IR will help you in all kinds of different ways, from diagnosing on-site issues to piercing the various hypes that tend to take over the SEO world from time to time.
 With a good grasp of basic IR concepts and terminology, your critical thinking skills will be further enhanced, as you will have a wider pool of relevant knowledge to draw from.

 If you have any experience with SEO education, either as a student or a teacher, you’ll know these three skills have one thing in common: they’re not taught in any SEO lecture or workshop.

 I’m guilty of this as well.
-In my SEO lectures I focus on the Nurses-approach: teaching the students to treat the symptoms.
+In my SEO trainings I focus on the Nurses-approach: teaching the students to treat the symptoms.
 This tends to be the most efficient way to make sure new entrants in to the SEO industry come to grips with what works and what doesn’t.